asdfractal/yggdrasil-labs/README.md

     `python manage.py runserver`

-    * The address to access the website is displayed in the termianl
+    * The address to access the website is displayed in the terminal
     * add `/admin` to the end to access the admin panel with your superuser credentials

 ### Heroku Deployment
-It is recommended to have the project in a github repository to deploy to Heroku

 1. On the [Heroku](https://www.heroku.com/) website, create an account or login
 2. Create a new app from your dashboard by clicking **New** and then **Create new app**